Most travelers don’t have to look far to find a lot of great things to do in Madrid, Spain.

 Museo del Prado: Works by some of the world’s most influential artists line the decadent halls of The Prado.
 Home to canonical works dated between the 11th-19th centuries, the eclectic collection is incredible to behold.
 The Prado has the most comprehensive collection of Spanish art in the world.
 Here, you can find paintings by Velázquez, Murillo, El Greco, and whole galleries dedicated to Goya.
 Then there’s the collection of Italian art featuring work by Fra Angelico, Botticelli, Titian, Caravaggio… the list goes on.
 The Prado is free for people under 18, and for students between 18-25.

 You can also visit for free on Sundays between 5-7pm; and Monday to Saturday from 6-8pm.

 Reina Sofia: The Reina Sofia is Spain’s national museum of 20th century art.
 It’s located close to the Prado, near Atocha.
 Here you can find iconic works by Francis Bacon, Salvador Dali and countless Picasso’s.
 The star of the show is of course, Guernica.
 One of Picasso’s most famous works, Guernica depicts the pain and suffering of the victims of the bombing of Guernica in 1937.
 It’s an experience in itself to see this imposing mural in real life.

-You can visit the Reina Sofia for free on sundays between 1:30 and 7pm, and on weekdays between 7pm and 9pm.
+You can visit the Reina Sofia for free on Sundays between 1:30 and 7pm on weekends.
+On weekdays the free hours are between 7pm and 9pm.